TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 Although goroutine is cheap, it is not free.
 Creating one goroutine per job can grow the number of concurrent goroutines indefinitely.
 Therefore, we often adopt the worker pool pattern to limit the number of goroutines.

-We use a coordinator goroutine to close the `out` channel and thus unblock the main function.

 ```go
 type Result struct {
     JobID int